MICHIGAN FLIPPERS PINBALL LEAGUE

 The finals should require 3 rounds of 3-4 games each.
 We believe this means most players will have their final placement within 2-3 hours, and the total event should be concluded within 4 hours.

-If the final group has not started before 10:00 PM (after 4.5 hours of play), we reserve the right to reschedule the final 4 players to finish on the following Sunday starting at 5PM.
+If the final group has not started before 10:00 PM (after 4.5 hours of play), we reserve the right to reschedule the final 4 players to finish on a future Sunday when the tournament organizers are available at the usual 5PM slot.
+Affected players (and at least one TO) may otherwise unanimously agree to another date/time.

 Shortening Group Play